McNair Scholars Resources

 - Applying to Graduate School: Tips, Timeline and Tools of the Trade (Pdf file handbook by CIC)

-The Graduate School of the University of Minnesota has designated at least two of its Diversity of Views and Experiences (DOVE) Fellowships to be awarded to McNair Scholars.
+The Graduate School of the University of Minnesota has designated at least two of its Diversity of Views and Experiences (DOVE) Fellowships to be awarded to McNair Scholars applying for research-based graduate programs.
 The award includes a stipend, tuition at regular graduate school rates (up to 14 credits per semester), and subsidized health insurance for one academic year.
 For further information, please refer to the DOVE Fellowship Website.

 McNair Scholar Ambassadors